top of page

 • In Kobudo, tonfa can be used for blocking, striking, and joint manipulation.

-• Tonfa techniques focus on defense and close-quarters combat.
+• Tonfa techniques focus on defence and close-quarters combat.

 Kobudo Classes